 Linus Torvalds, the Linux kernel creator, created Git in 2005.

-Everything happened because the Linux kernel community broke the relationship with BitKeeper, the version control system used on the kernel project.
-With this break, BitKeeper starts charging to use the tool services.
+Everything happened because the Linux kernel community broke the relationship with the BitKeeper, the version control system used on the kernel project.
+With this break, the BitKeeper start charging to use the tool services.